aryakakodkar/ibmathnotes/README.md

 This is a repository for notes pertaining to the IB Math syllabus.
 It will soon contain a small number of math notes which I hope will grow to a large collection of notes which span the entire syllabus.

 ## making changes
 These notes are written in LaTeX.
 Source files can be found in the LaTeX folder.
 Compiled PDFs of the files can be found in the PDF folder.
-Should you feel there is a mistake (spelling, grammar, or math), feel free to fork and push any changes (or improvements).
+Should you feel there is a mistake (spelling, grammar, or math), feel free to open an issue.

 ## attribution and license
 These notes are loosely based upon content from the IB Math AA HL Textbook by Wathall and co.
 (ISBN: 0198427166) and the IB Math AA HL content on the SaveMyExams website.